For Baselworld 2011, Breitling and Bentley have again joined forces to present you yet another co-branded Barnato Racing automatic chronograph.

 Also, it must be noted that the “Barnato” part of the name stands for Woolf Barnato, the guy who invested a load of money into the British brand and –for a time– saved it from bankruptcy.

-According to the corporate press release, the watch will be powered by the Breitling B25B automatic movement, which is a COSC-certified version of the well-known ETA 2892 blank caliber.
+According to the corporate press release, the Barnato Racing Chronograph will be powered by the Breitling B25B automatic movement, which is a COSC-certified version of the ETA 2892 blank caliber.

 The caliber is encased into a huge stainless steel body.
-Being whole 49 mm in diameter, the case is really big and may look awkward if you happen to be thin in your bones.
+Being whole 49 mm in diameter, the case is not just big: it is huge and may look awkward if you happen to be thin in your bones.

 As to the dial, it is available either in Royal Ebony (pictured) or Silver Storm colors.
-As usual, the Swiss watchmaker plans to deliver the timekeeper on a wide choice of straps, including an expensive Barenia leather strap, rubber band or Speed metallic bracelet.
+As usual, Breitling plans to deliver the timekeeper on a wide choice of straps, including an expensive Barenia leather strap, rubber band or Speed metallic bracelet.

 Breitling for Bentley Barnato Racing Chronograph specification